dotgears/DefoldExtension_DrawPixelsAGG/README.md

   - `cx` and `cy`: Center position of the star.

-  - `rx`: Horizontal radius of the star.
+  - `rx`: Radius of the star.

-  - `ry`: Vertical radius of the star.
+  - `ry`: Radius of each nodes of the star.

   - `startAngle`: The angle where the first point is drawn.
-Since a star has an amount of identical sides, the angle should be ranging from 0 to 0.4π to avoid      confusion.

-  - `numRays`: Number of sides.
+  - `numRays`: Number of nodes.

 - #### `drawpixels.roundedRect(x1,y1,x2,y2,r)`: